 To a Modern Whig, most political questions deserve to be viewed more broadly than through the traditional two sides of “liberal” and “conservative.”
 We believe each issue should be analyzed afresh and each challenge should be addressed on its own merits.
 By nature, we consider all relevant factors, data and ideas in our search for the best possible solution.

-This doesn’t mean we simply pick a point in the middle, and we freely admit our methodology for problem-solving doesn’t always result in a quick and simple answer.
+This doesn’t mean we simply pick a point in the middle, and we freely admit our method of problem-solving doesn’t always result in a quick and simple answer.
 But we do believe the comprehensive nature of our approach means the Modern Whig solution to a political issue is usually more honest and authentic -- not to mention more effective -- than what we’re used to hearing in our national discourse.

 The Constitution is the foundation of the rule of law